 “Audrey Babcock’s dusky Mezzo-Soprano and sexy theatricality lit up the stage.”

-Ms. Babcock is a winner of the George London Award, the Fritz and Lavinia Jensen Foundation award, and an Opera Index Encouragement Award.
-She was also a Metropolitan Opera Regional Finalist two years in a row.
-She was a first place winner in the Friday Morning Music Club Washington International Voice Competition and placed in the Florida Grand YPO Voice Competition, Palm Beach Opera Voice Competition, and the Liederkranz Foundation Scholarship Award.
-Recording under the name Aviva, Ms. Babcock has released her debut album with Global Perspective Records called Songs for Carmen, a collection of works inspired by the character Carmen, and tours with Flamenco guitarist, Dan Nadel in a concert called “Beyond Carmen”. www.aviva-music.com
+She the recipient of a number of awards including “Artist of the Year” for her portrayal of Jo in Mark Adamo’s Little Women (Syracuse Opera), the George London Award, the Fritz and Lavinia Jensen Foundation award, and the Opera Index and Sullivan Foundation Encouragement Award.
+She was also a Metropolitan Opera Regional Finalist two years in a row, a first place winner in the Friday Morning Music Club Washington International Voice Competition and placed in the Florida Grand YPO Voice Competition, Palm Beach Opera Voice Competition, and the Liederkranz Foundation Scholarship Award.
+Recording under the name Aviva, Ms. Babcock has released an album of Ladino pieces called Songs for Carmen, a collection of works sung in Ladino and Arabic, inspired by the character Carmen.